jnvaughn/genemachine/index.md

 A two-year fully funded position with possibility of extension.
 Numerous high-quality genome sequences in hand to begin exploring the challenge presented by paralogous sub-genomes in a polyploid and possible solutions enabled by graph-based bioinformatics.
 The researcher will also be encouraged to explore visualization techniques for genomics in a pangenomic context.

 #### Postdoctoral researcher in the genomics of pollinator biology
 A two-year fully funded position with possibility of extension.
-In collaboration with the USDA's [Honey Bee Lab](https://www.ars.usda.gov/southeast-area/baton-rouge-la/honeybeelab/), this position will focus on the genomics both domesticated bees and Apis genus as a whole.
+In collaboration with the USDA's [Honey Bee Lab](https://www.ars.usda.gov/southeast-area/baton-rouge-la/honeybeelab/), this position will focus on the genomics of both domesticated bees and Apis genus as a whole.

 ## Current group